disposableidentities/healthcrisis/usercase_Uaegean.md

+# Disposable Yet Official Identities (DYOIs)
+## for a "Democratic" Health Status and Location Observation Facility

 Pilot a health observation policy-case that serves the needs of efficiently managing people in conditions of health crises.
 The case should implement the specific, eventually “restrictive”, government policy applied in conditions of a public health crisis (such as the current COVID-19 crisis), while at the same time respecting the strict European personal data privacy requirements,